IBM/telco-network-cloud-drivers/content/reference/lm-api/interface-architecture.md

 ## Resource Manager Handling

 Resource Managers are responsible for managing the actual resources that needed for a service to work.
-LM needs to be told which resources managers it will interface to.
+TNCO needs to be told which resources managers it will interface to.
 This process is known as 'Onboarding a Resource Manager'.
-The LM API provides a set of calls that allows a new resource manager instance to be onboarded to LM, and also removed from LM.
+The TNCO API provides a set of calls that allows a new resource manager instance to be onboarded to TNCO, and also removed from TNCO.
 When a resource manager is onboarded the set of resource types and locations that they manager will be extracted using the Resource Manager API.
-The API also provides an endpoint that will make LM request the associated resource manager for a set of updated resources.
+The API also provides an endpoint that will make TNCO request the associated resource manager for a set of updated resources.
 Any existing resources will remain unchanged when this update occurs.

 # Supported Media Types